danielmaangi/kcm_data_system_guide/docs/source/datasets.rst

 #. **Finance: Principal Recipient, Quarterly** - This dataset is used to report the overall financial performance of each grant.
 #. **Finance: Sub Recipient, Quarterly** - This dataset is used to report the overall overall financial performance at sub recipient level.
-#. **COVID19 Finance: Principal Recipient**, Quarterly - This dataset is used to report the financial performance of the COVID19 grants.

 **Programmatic Reporting**